 Let me emphasize this again to be clear: These factors do not have to be linked, but they are in every single presentation I have seen from those who contend for the “Young Earth.”The Septuagint timeline would benefit the Young Earth argument in many ways which, as I said, will be covered in Part 2.
 So, Young Earth presentations should stop using the KJV chronology, and begin using the LXX timeline, which adds (as we will document) over 1,500 years to the biblicaltimelinein Genesis 1 – 11.

-While the proto-MT codex (containing almost all biblical books) is dated to the year 1008, there are three Greek (i.e., Christian) codices that predate it by 600-700 years which are mostly intact.
-Once again, the number and dating of codices support the verdict that the LXX more closely resembles the autographs of both the Old Testament.
+While the MT codex (containing almost all biblical books) is dated to the year 1008, there are three Greek (i.e., Christian) codices which are mostly intact that predate the Leningrad Codex by 600-700 years.
+Many scholars believe the LXX more closely resembles the original writings (the autographs) of the Old Testament.
 Additionally, we know that the LXX quotations from the OT cited by the NT, comprise between 80-90% of all OT references) – yet another factor strengthening the case for the LXX over the MT.
-It’s time we learn more about codices.
+Consequently, it’s time we learn more about codices.

 Indeed, the history of these codices is intriguing.
 Each has its own features.
 We will recap their respective stories.